AnastasiaMegabit/FASTbot/README.md

 - We found that we experienced an inexact rotation/distance for patrol due to our decision to use an 80 degree spinScan.
 The choice to use this odd degree was because we wanted to make sure the tag would, at some point, be within the scope of the Kinect camera during its full spin but at the same time minimize the number of scans the bot would have to stop to make.
 This meant that when the bot "turned to the left/right", it would be an offset from its starting position and the bot would not move exactly left or exactly right.
 We decided this was acceptable considering the bot was simply patrolling a general area and not specifically required to go exactly left or right.

 #### Following instructions
-- Our bot was designed to request a new instruction from distpatch using the raw_input command.
-This works beautifully when the dispatcher turns the bots in the morning and they sit at home waiting for instructions but it is problematic if the bot is in the field after its last pick up or dropoff.
+- Our bot was designed to request a new instruction from dispatch using the raw_input command.
+This works beautifully when the dispatcher turns the bots in the morning and they sit at home waiting for instructions but it is problematic if the bot is in the field after its last pickup or dropoff.
 The request was going to function the same but if the bot was in the field, it should only wait for a short time before returning home to get out of the way.  raw_input does not have a built in time out feature so we had to get creative.
 We found a creative use of an AlarmException and the signal class which we could tweak and leverage to call goHome after it waited for 20 seconds and which would then send an empty char to raw_input.
 - Recognizing whether or not the bot is at home when it can't find the ARTag was a complication as well.
 We found that if the bot patrolled and area but did not find a the AR tag for which it was looking, it would assume it was home and return to waiting for a new instruction.
 We used a simple boolean value to account for this occasion.
 If the bot left home initially, it recognized it was not home and would not again assume it was home unless goHome was called.